Nebraska Nursing Schools & Licenses

 Nursing School Accreditation

 Nursing school accreditation is a voluntary but important step programs take to demonstrate that nurses who complete their program have received a quality education.
-When looking for a nursing program, it is important to ensure that it is accredited by either the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+When selecting a nursing program, ensure it is accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
 These organizations ensure that nursing programs meet certain standards and provide students with a quality education.

 Nursing professionals seeking to practice in Nebraska must seek licensure through the Nebraska State Board of Nursing.
-This board is responsible for the licensure of both registered and practical nurses.
+This board is responsible for licensing both registered and practical nurses.
 It is common for licensure requirements to include passing a criminal background check and the certification exam directly relevant to the particular nursing specialization the individual wishes to practice in.

 After obtaining their licenses, nursing professionals maintain their skills through continued education.
 Continuing education is an important way for nurses to maintain the knowledge and skills necessary to perform their duties and renew their licenses in the future.